Multiple Linear Regression#

 • different relationships between variables

 We will now look at how we extend the methodology to allow more complex analysis designs.
-You should think of regression as a modular approach which you select the necessary components depending on the
+You should think of regression as a modular approach in which you select the necessary components depending on

-• properties of the outcome variable(s)
+• the properties of the outcome variable(s)

-• properties of the predictor variable(s)
+• the properties of the predictor variable(s)

 • the relationship that you want to model between each predictor variable and outcome variable.